-The California High-Speed Rail Authority (Authority) proposes a high-speed train system to provide a safe and reliable mode of travel that links major statewide metropolitan centers of California.
+The California High-Speed Rail Authority (Authority) proposes a high-speed rail system to provide a safe and reliable mode of travel that links major statewide metropolitan centers of California.
 The system would extend from Sacramento and the San Francisco Bay Area, through the Central Valley, to Los Angeles and San Diego.
 The Authority is both the project sponsor and the lead agency for purposes of the California Environmental Quality Act (CEQA) requirements.
 The FRA is the lead federal agency for National Environmental Policy Act (NEPA) environmental review requirements.
-The first-tier of environmental review of the California High Speed Train (HST) system was completed in November 2005.
+The first-tier of environmental review of the California High-Speed Rail (HSR) system was completed in November 2005.

-Continuing the tiered environmental review process, a Bay Area to Central Valley HST Program Environmental Impact Report / Environmental Impact Statement (EIR/EIS) has been prepared to further examine the broad corridor selected for this region of the HST system.
+Continuing the tiered environmental review process, a Bay Area to Central Valley HSR Program Environmental Impact Report / Environmental Impact Statement (EIR/EIS) has been prepared to further examine the broad corridor selected for this region of the HSR system.
 The broad corridor between the Bay Area and Central Valley is generally bounded by (and including) the Pacheco Pass (SR-152) to the South, the Altamont Pass (I-580) to the North, the BNSF Corridor to the East, and the Caltrain Corridor to the West.
-The primary purpose of this phase of the HST environmental process is to do further studies to help identify a preferred general alignment for the HST between the Bay Area and Central Valley.
+The primary purpose of this phase of the HSR environmental process is to do further studies to help identify a preferred general alignment for the HSR between the Bay Area and Central Valley.